ubirch/ubirch-client-go/README.md

           -i
       ```

-### UPP Verification Service
+### UPP Verification

-Verification service endpoints do not require an authentication token.
+Verification endpoints do not require an authentication token.

 | Method | Path | Content-Type | Description |
 |--------|------|--------------|-------------|